All About Postage Stamp Trains

 Aurora published four catalogs: 1967, two versions in 1968, and 1969.
 But they don't tell the whole story; Aurora sold some products that didn't appear in Minitrix catalogs; Trix sold some North American products that didn't appear in Aurora's catalogs; and Aurora sold some products that didn't appear in their own catalogs.
 It's quite the challenge trying to sort it all out.
 Click a cover to view the entire catalog:

-The pages that follow are more than just lists of catalog numbers and product names; each page is crammed with information, trivia and ephemera.
+The pages that follow are more than just tables of products and catalog numbers; each page is crammed with information, trivia and ephemera.

 Previous: Beginnings | Next: Train Sets